 Blue Ash is one of the region's few cities bordering the convergence of three major interstate highways.

 Cincinnati/Northern Kentucky International Airport

 The Cincinnati/Northern Kentucky International Airport (CVG) is a major hub for Delta Air Lines and as such, it offers passenger and air freight service that is unmatched by few cities of any size.
 CVG also features airlines including Southwest Airlines, WOW, Frontier Airlines, American Airlines and more.

 CVG's distinctions include:

 Blue Ash is conveniently located 12 miles northeast of Cincinnati, surrounded by Interstates 275, 71 and 75.
-The Ronald Reagan Highway is another major "cross county" connector.
+The Ronald Reagan Highway is another major "cross-county" connector.
 Click here for mileage to other cities in the U.S.

 Four major rail freight carriers serve the entire metropolitan area via 175 miles of mainline track.
 The I&O subdivision of the Genesee & Wyoming rail line serves locations in the City of Blue Ash.

 Metro connects Blue Ash to downtown Cincinnati and many other points throughout the metropolitan area, providing an important link between Blue Ash employers and the region's workforce.
 Metro offers regular daily service and several stops at strategic locations throughout Blue Ash including UC Blue Ash.